514: No Such Thing As A Computer Tower

 But the ones that don't do that, they've got these special leaves.
 I mean, the leaves are like waxy substances where they leak out the salt.

-They sweat out crystallized salt on their leaves.
-They're so good.
+They can sweat out crystallized salt on their leaves.
+They're so cool.

-But then there's other ones where they will basically send the salt to the old leaves in the old bark so it's not touching the new bit of the that's so intelligent.
-I'm using the word intelligent.
+But then there's other ones where they will basically send the salt to the old leaves in the old bark so it's not touching the new bit of the tree.
+That's so

-It seems like if you look around the world that lots of groups of women are in mangrove forests working, it seems
+it seems like if you look around the world that lots of groups of women are in uh mangrove forests working it seems

 It might be Pate Island, but I prefer Pate Island, don't you?